 I rarely fly Air Canada but I recently found myself wandering around their beautiful Terminal 1 in Toronto.
 My interest was piqued when I saw a sign for an airline club I hadn’t heard of before … the Plaza Premium Lounge.
-I decided to put my American Express Platinum Card to the test (If you’re interested in signing up for American Express Platinum card, check out more details about the card and its benefits here.)
-I’ve been very happy with this credit card, even though it comes with a hefty annual fee, because it gets me into all of American Airlines’ and Delta Air Lines’ clubs (two airlines I fly often).
+I decided to put my American Express Platinum Card to the test (If you’re interested in signing up for American Express Platinum Card) I’ve been very happy with this credit card, even though it comes with a hefty annual fee, because it gets me into all of Delta Air Lines’ clubs (I fly them often).
 The card also comes with a Priority Pass, which gets members into an additional 600+ airport lounges worldwide.
-Sure enough, when I arrived at the entrance my eyes opened wide with glee when I saw a big sign saying ‘By Invitation’, featuring enlarged logos of a variety of America Express Cards and Priority Pass.
+Sure enough, when I arrived at the entrance my eyes opened wide with glee when I saw a big sign saying ‘By Invitation’, featuring enlarged logos of a variety of American Express cards and Priority Pass.
 Yes!
 I had found another place to kill time in.

 I went to the desk and showed the agent my ticket and my American Express Platinum Card.
 She was super friendly so I decided to ask her a few questions.
 The most important was whether or not I could bring a guest into the lounge with me.
 She said, ‘of course.’
 This cards allows you to bring your spouse and either a third person or two children.
 ‘Sweet!’
 I thought.
 Then I made a mental note not to have more than two kids.

 If you don’t travel often, this card is not worth it but if you do, then I seriously don’t know what you’re waiting for.
-Being able to go into an airline club lounge before your trip or on a layover keeps most frequent travelers sane – especially when there are delays.
-If you think the $450 annual fee is too high, then keep in mind that a membership alone to Delta’s Sky Club is $450 and American’s Admiral Club is $500!
+Being able to go into an airline club lounge before your trip or on a layover keeps most frequent travelers sane—especially when there are delays.
+If you think the $450 annual fee is too high, then keep in mind that a membership alone to Delta’s Sky Club is $450!
 And a membership for the Priority Pass’ unlimited lounge access is $399.
 Add it all up and throw in all the other American Express Platinum extras and you realize this is the best deal out there for frequent travelers.
 No wonder all my savvy road warrior friends have one.

 I guess I shouldn’t be touting it so much because they just may raise the price!